Who is FMS, Inc.?

 Get started on the path to better credit today: Fill out the form for a free credit consultation.

 Should I contact or pay FMS, Inc.?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like FMS, Inc. for millions of clients nationwide.
+The most effective way to deal with FMS, Inc. is to work with a professional credit repair company.
+They help remove millions of negative items every year from companies like FMS, Inc. on behalf of their clients.

 Will FMS, Inc. sue me or garnish my wages?

 If a debt goes unpaid and the collection efforts have been unsuccessful, FMS, Inc., like other debt collection agencies, may choose to take legal action.
 This could potentially include filing a lawsuit against you in court to obtain a judgement for the outstanding debt.

 If the court rules in favor of FMS, Inc., the judgment might allow them to garnish your wages or levy your bank account, depending on your state’s laws.

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassing phone calls, or failure to verify a debt.
 If FMS, Inc. is harassing you, you may want to consider filing a complaint.